klesteb/fun-with-c/ctdl210/README.md

 sectors.
 I was able to make a bit copy of the hard drive and pulled as much of the contents as possible off the drive.
 Large chunks of the BBS code has been lost.
 Which is too bad.
 I was using curses for screen management and a ISAM database.
-This nessitated a port of ncurses 1.81 to the Amiga and adapting MIX Software's C/Database to work on the Amiga.
-This was quite a undertaking, I learned C on the Amiga, but I had been professionly programing for 10 years at this point.
+This necessitated a port of ncurses 1.81 to the Amiga and adapting MIX Software's C/Database to work on the Amiga.
+This was quite a undertaking, I learned C on the Amiga, but I had been professionally programming for 10 years at this point.

 All of which leads me to here.